How to digitize and integrate your engineering data

 Why digitize your data?

-Data digitization and integration is a critical foundation for deploying cutting-edge engineering capabilities.
+Data digitization and integration are a critical foundation for deploying cutting-edge engineering capabilities.
 Without these efforts in place, getting the full value from an organization’s data can be a challenge.
 And harnessing methods like digital twins or virtual prototyping and testing outright impossible.

 <<< Start >>>

-Ditial Twin and Digital Thread
+Digial Twin and Digital Thread

 A digital twin is a digital representation of a material or immaterial object or process from the real world in the digital world.
 It does not matter whether the counterpart already exists in the real world or will only exist in the future.
 Digital twins enable cross-border data exchange.
 They are more than pure data and consist of models of the object or process represented and may also contain simulations, algorithms, and services that describe, influence, or provide services about the properties or behavior of the object or process represented.